 How Much Proteins Do Pitbulls Need?

-Proteins are essential to a healthy and functional canine body; they are broken down into amino-acid chains then used in the creation or maintenance of blood cells, hormones, immune response, muscle repair, etc. Proteins and water are the two most abundant molecules in our body — a pitbull must eat a diet providing high quality proteins to maintain a good overall health.
+Proteins are essential to a healthy and functional canine body; they are broken down into amino-acid chains then used in the creation or maintenance of blood cells, hormones, immune response, muscle repair, etc. Proteins and water are the two most abundant molecules in our body — a pitbull must eat a diet providing high-quality proteins to maintain good overall health.

 The exact quantity of proteins for a pitbull is generally calculated in function to the pit bull’s activity level.
 Regular adult pitbulls can do just fine with around 30% of quality proteins in their diet.
 For active pitbulls, 50% of proteins must be the target in order to keep the muscles strong and growing.